Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Omnidirectional Aerial Teleoperation

 \subsection{Motion-Tracking Marker Sets}

-The motion of operator's shoulder and hand is required in our interaction framework.
-Specifically, we need the relative distance and the direction from the shoulder to the hand to determine the robot's target position.
-In addition, we require the orientation of hand to determine the target orientation.
-Limited by localization devices, we can obtain these information from the position of the shoulder marker set and the pose of the hand marker set.
+The motions of operator's shoulder and hand are required in our interaction framework.
+Specifically, we need the relative direction and distance from the shoulder to the hand to determine the robot's target position.
+In addition, we require the hand orientation to determine the target orientation.
+Limited by localization devices, we can indirectly obtain these information from the position of the shoulder marker set and the pose of the hand set.
 The former is defined as $\hat{\boldsymbol{p}}_S$ as well as the latter is defined as $\hat{\boldsymbol{p}}_H$ and ${^W_H\hat{\boldsymbol{q}}}$.